Anthrax: United States

+Several cases that have occurred since 1997 involve metalworkers, especially welders, leading to a 2022 study coining the term "Welder's Anthrax".
+The exact relationship between metalworking and anthrax is unknown, though the 2022 study by CDC researchers speculates that metal fumes from welding may have an immunosuppressive effect.
+The study also notes that B. Anthracis and B. cereus need iron to survive, and that welders may accrue excess iron in their lungs.

 History

 Discovery

 Robert Koch, a German physician and scientist, first identified the bacterium that caused the anthrax disease in 1875 in Wollstein (now Wolsztyn, Poland).
 His pioneering work in the late 19th century was one of the first demonstrations that diseases could be caused by microbes.
 In a groundbreaking series of experiments, he uncovered the lifecycle and means of transmission of anthrax.
 His experiments not only helped create an understanding of anthrax but also helped elucidate the role of microbes in causing illness at a time when debates still took place over spontaneous generation versus cell theory.
 Koch went on to study the mechanisms of other diseases and won the 1905 Nobel Prize in Physiology or Medicine for his discovery of the bacterium causing tuberculosis.

 Although Koch arguably made the greatest theoretical contribution to understanding anthrax, other researchers were more concerned with the practical questions of how to prevent the disease.
 In Britain, where anthrax affected workers in the wool, worsted, hides, and tanning industries, it was viewed with fear.
 John Henry Bell, a doctor born & based in Bradford, first made the link between the mysterious and deadly "woolsorter's disease" and anthrax, showing in 1878 that they were one and the same.
 In the early 20th century, Friederich Wilhelm Eurich, the German bacteriologist who settled in Bradford with his family as a child, carried out important research for the local Anthrax Investigation Board.
 Eurich also made valuable contributions to a Home Office Departmental Committee of Inquiry, established in 1913 to address the continuing problem of industrial anthrax.
 His work in this capacity, much of it collaboration with the factory inspector G. Elmhirst Duckering, led directly to the Anthrax Prevention Act (1919).